Alcudia blends ancient history with a beach that stretches as far as the eye can see.

 Families and couples looking for a bit of history and a lot of sunshine will love Alcudia.
 You can split your days between the long sandy beach and the old town that’s a 5-minute taxi ride from the coast.
 Between those hotspots there are dozens of well-priced restaurants and bars to while away the balmy evenings.

 The sandy beach starts at the swanky marina and keeps going for seven stunning kilometres.
 At the southern end, you’ll find hidden coves perfect for anyone looking for a quieter spot to sunbathe and swim.
-Closer to town it’s a bit buzzier, with plenty of adrenaline-inducing watersports as well lovely tapas restaurants facing the deep blue Balearic Sea.
+Closer to town it’s a bit buzzier, with plenty of adrenaline-inducing watersports as well lovely tapas restaurants facing the deep blue Mediterranean Sea.

 Take in some medieval history in the old town.
 It’s surrounded by a centuries-old wall, enclosing houses that were built way back in the 1200s.
 On these historic streets you’ll find traditional markets that offer up a taste of the real Majorca and give you the perfect excuse to pick up some trinkets to take back home.

 Want to see Alcudia in full swing?
 Visit at the start of July and celebrate the festival of St Jaume.
 The old town streets are decorated in glorious colour and there are outdoor events every night of the week, including fireworks, sports tournaments and a tasty Roman feast.